Poster A: Materials Poster B: Processing Poster C: Properties

 Previously, it was shown that phosphate coated iron are excellent precursor materials to promote cold sintering and enhance strength of sintered steel compacts.
 In this study, we show the generic nature of cold sintering by demonstrating the phenomenon using an alternate surface modification technique that involves electroless deposition of copper or iron.
 The modified iron powders will be used to make steel compositions and the performance of both green compacts and sintered steel will be assessed.
 Mechanical properties that include tensile and transverse rupture strength measurements will be done and microstructure of the cold sintered sample will be composed against conventional PM steel of similar densities.

-217 - Metallographic characterisation of liquid phase sintered PM steels using artificial intelligence
+217 - Metallographic characterization of liquid phase sintered PM steels using artificial intelligence

 Gabrielle Laramée, Université Laval

-026 - Development of Flash Induction Sintering Process and Machine Learning Based Methods: Application to Industrial Diamond Grinding Wheels Manufacturing
+026 - Development of Flash Induction Sintering Process and Deep Learning Methods: Application to Industrial Diamond Grinding Wheels Manufacturing

 Damien Sicard, Laboratoire Interdisciplinaire Carnot de Bourgogne